 Each fiscal year the Commission approves the VCTC budget which contains new revenues and expenditures, as well as estimated revenues and expenditures that are carried over from the previous fiscal year.
 The budget must be balanced with anticipated revenues and appropriate fund balances.
+Expenses shall not exceed revenues plus available fund balances.
 Administrative costs shall be both reasonable and necessary.
 The budget is task driven with participation by management staff under the guidance of the Executive Director.
 Project Manager reports are used to compare actual expenditures and are monitored against the budget throughout the year by staff.
 A monthly Budget Report is presented to the Commission at its monthly meetings.
 Budget amendments occur throughout the year.
 The Executive Director has the administrative authority to approve budget transfers between budget line items, budget tasks and programs, reallocate staffing resources, and substitute one approved funding source for another.
 Amendments that increase the overall budget require Commission approval.